MuhammadSuffian/RAG_with_groq_and_langchain/README.md

 A hands-on walkthrough of building Retrieval-Augmented Generation (RAG) pipelines using **LangChain**, **Groq** (LLaMA 3.3 70B), **HuggingFace sentence-transformer embeddings**, and **FAISS** as the vector store.

-This repo contains two notebooks that show the same pipeline at two stages — a baseline version and a version with retrieval tuning applied on top.
+This repo has two notebooks that show the same pipeline at two stages: a baseline version and a version with retrieval tuning applied on top.

-## 📓 Notebooks
+##  Notebooks

 ### `Basic_RAG.ipynb`
 Shows the core RAG idea from first principles: